 Once your book is ready for publishing, it’s time to start marketing.
 When learning how to write a novel, there are so many book marketing ideas you can try, from promoting it on social media, to utilizing your email list, to creating a book trailer for your author website.

-Last on my list of how to write a novel is preparing your book for publishing.
-If you are self-publishing your first novel, this stage can be a bit overwhelming, and you will likely want to reach out to experts for help.
+If you are self-publishing your first novel, the publishing stage can be a bit overwhelming, and you will likely want to reach out to experts for help.

 Because learning how to write a novel is pointless if you can’t actually get your book out into the world!